spookylukey/django-views-the-right-way/docs/_sources/delegation.rst.txt

-These Django docs do come up with a solution for this case, but it is a house of cards that requires lots of extremely careful thinking and knowing the implementation as well as interface of all the mixins involved.
+These Django docs do come up with a solution for this case, but it is a house of cards that requires lots of extremely careful thinking and knowing the implementation as well as the interface of all the mixins involved.

 But, after scratching your head and debugging for an hour, at least you have less typing with the CBV, right?
 Unfortunately, the opposite is true: